-Assistive technology comes in many forms, to machines made of metal and wires, to small household items made from plastic and rubber.
+Assistive technology comes in many forms, from machines made of metal and wires, to small household items made from plastic and rubber.
 In this post, we shall refer to the latter, also known as daily living aids.

-Low tech daily living aids will not always eradicate a problem, needing to mention that not even all high-tech aids will, but they can go a long way towards helping the user live an independent life, at the very least dramatically lessening the impact of the condition, vastly improving the user's outlook and in turn their wellbeing.
+Low tech daily living aids as assistive technology will not always eradicate a problem, but they can go a long way towards helping the user live an independent life.
+Daily living aids can dramatically lessen the impact of the condition therefore, vastly improving the user's outlook and in turn their wellbeing.
 Having daily living aids in the home of someone who requires additional help can give confidence both to the resident and relatives.

-Low tech daily living aids are more apparent in the household and clinical areas, mainly due to their low cost, but also their simplicity can make for easy storage and use, plus, there are no complications, little to no assembly, no need for repair, as it is simply more cost effective to replace one rather than waste time trying to repair one, should that factor ever even come in to it.
+Low tech daily living aids are more apparent in households and clinical areas, mainly due to their low cost, but also their simplicity can make for easy storage and use.
+Plus, there are no complications, little to no assembly, no need for repair.
+It is simply more cost-effective to replace one rather than waste time trying to repair one, should that factor ever even come into it.

-VAT exemption is available on some products too, so if you are VAT exempt registered, see if it is available to you from the vendor first.
+VAT exemption is available on some Tenura daily living aids, so if you are VAT exempt registered, see if it is available to you from the vendor first.
 If you are unsure about VAT exemption please read our article.

 Explore our range of daily living aids, there may be a Tenura daily living aid that could help assist you or a loved one.